fot. z archiwum przewodnika

 Albania

-The War Trail is a trek for experienced riders, ready and fit for a more demanding ride.
-We will follow in the footsteps of King Skerdilajd’s ancient army in times when he served Queen Teuta and fough Romans 2300 years ago.
-Let’s ride through old, forgotten fortresses in the wild, sometimes accompanied by 20th century military bunkers – the remains of Albania’s communist past.
-Let’s cross the mountains and ride down to the shores of the salty Ionian Sea on our brave, Albanian horses.
+The War Trail is a tour for experienced riders, ready and fit for a demanding ride.
+We will follow in the footsteps of King Skerdilajd’s ancient army in times when he served Queen Teuta and fough Romans, some 2300 years ago.
+We will discover fortresses abandoned in the wilderness, picturesque coastal villages, and Albania’s characteristic 20th century… bunkers.
+We will cross high mountains, traverse spectacular valleys and plunge into the salty waves of the Ionian Sea on our brave, Albanian horses.

 • Days overall